eabglobal/juniper/README.md

     >>> cd juniper
     >>> pip install -e .

-Once you have the tool installed, go to the project you're currently working and create a motto definition file.
+Once you have the tool installed, go to the project you're currently working on and create a motto definition file.
 Call the file something like `sls.yml`.
 Use the `sample.yml` as a starting point on how to define your functions.